 \section{Introduction}

 Concurrency control (CC) algorithms allow database transactions to exploit hardware concurrency while ensuring correctness, i.e., transaction isolation.
-As modern database systems are no longer disk-bounded, CC is essential for achieving high transaction processing performance.
-Popular CC algorithms, such as two-phase locking (2PL) and optimistic concurrency control (OCC), do not perform well across all workloads~\cite{DBLP:journals/pvldb/YuBPDS14/1000_core_cc, DBLP:conf/cidr/TangJE17/ACC}.
-In particular, 2PL generally works better than OCC in high-contention workloads, but the reverse is true in low-contention workloads.
+As modern database systems are no longer disk-bound, CC is essential for achieving high transaction processing performance.
+Classical CC algorithms, such as two-phase locking (2PL) and optimistic concurrency control (OCC), do not perform well across all workloads~\cite{DBLP:journals/pvldb/YuBPDS14/1000_core_cc, DBLP:conf/cidr/TangJE17/ACC}.
+In particular, 2PL typically outperforms OCC for high-contention workloads, but the reverse is true for low-contention workloads.